integrated-ethics/web/content/labs/media-literacy.md

 **Lesson plan**

-[Pre-discussion assignment: Homework or activity completed in previous class (professor's choice)]{.ul}
+<u>Pre-discussion assignment: Homework or activity completed in previous
+class (professor’s choice)</u>

--   Professor has students complete the handout as homework or in some other way before the class discussion so that the professor can read student answers.
+-   Professor has students complete the handout as homework or in some
+    > other way before the class discussion so that the professor can
+    > read student answers.

 ***Notes to professor on the pre-discussion assignment**: The first article is a review for a lithium battery power backup system.
 The